pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/combo.hbs.md

    block "win" against results appearing earlier.

 5. Passes that result as the input to the [chain](chain.md) defined by the `chain` property.
-   Put another way, the chain is prolonged with the elements defined in `chain`.
+   Put another way, the combo chain is prolonged with the elements defined in `chain`.
    If there are no elements in `chain`, it's as if the previous result was used directly.
+   If the `applyTo` property is set, it applies to the sub-chain (and that sub-chain only)

 6. If the `let` property is defined in the `Combo`, the whole execution is wrapped inside a [Let](let.md) that exposes its derived symbols.